Kirti Kulhari: Breakthrough (2016–present)

 In 2016, she was seen in Pink with Tapsee Pannu and Amitabh Bacchan in which her performance was praised.
-The film was both commercially and critically successful.
+The film was both commercially and critically successful and earned her a nomination for the Filmfare Award for Best Supporting Actress.
 In 2017, she appeared in the title role of Indu in Madhur Bhandarkar's political thriller film Indu Sarkar.
 In 2018, she starred in Blackmail with Irrfan Khan.

 In 2019, she appeared in the role of an Indian Air Force officer Seerat Kaur in the commercially and critically successful military action film Uri: The Surgical Strike.
 The same year, she also appeared in the web television series Four More Shots Please! on Amazon Prime Video and Bard of Blood on Netflix.
-She acted in Mission Mangal, a film based on India's Mars Orbiter Mission, which was released on 15 August 2019.
+She acted in Mission Mangal (2019) a film based on India's Mars Orbiter Mission.

-In August 2020, Kulhari joined the cast of The Girl On The Train directed by Ribhu Dasgupta.
+In 2020, Kulhari joined the cast of The Girl On The Train directed by Ribhu Dasgupta.
 It also features Parineeti Chopra, Aditi Rao Hydari, Avinash Tiwary, Sammy Jonas Heaney.
+Her performance was well received and earned her a second nomination for the Filmfare Award for Best Supporting Actress.

-In January 2022, Kulhari turned producer by launching production house Kintsukuroi Films and will star in its first project, a dark comedy thriller film Nayeka written and directed by Ajaykiran Nair.
-Kirti started shooting for the film on 2 January.
+In 2022, Kulhari turned producer by launching production house Kintsukuroi Films and will star in its first project, a dark comedy thriller film Nayeka written and directed by Ajaykiran Nair.

+As of April 2023, Kulhari has been shooting for Hisaab Barabar, co-starring with R. Madhavan.